Johann Eduard Erdmann

-Johann Eduard Erdmann (/de/; 13 June 1805 – 12 June 1892) was a German religious pastor, historian of philosophy, and philosopher of religion, of which he wrote on the mediation of faith and knowledge.
+Johann Eduard Erdmann (/de/; 13 June 1805 – 12 June 1892) was a German Lutheran pastor, historian of philosophy, and philosopher of religion, of which he wrote on the mediation of faith and knowledge.
 He was known to be a follower of Friedrich Schleiermacher, whom he studied under August Carlblom, and Georg Wilhelm Friedrich Hegel, whom he regarded as his mentor.
 Erdmann also studied the works of Karl Daub.
 Historians of philosophy usually include Erdmann as a member of the Right Wing of the Hegelian movement, a group of thinkers who were also referred to variously as the Right Hegelians (Rechtshegelianer), the Hegelian Right (die Hegelsche Rechte), and/or as the Old Hegelians (Althegelianer).